dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 It's a compile-time error if the shorthand context does not denote a declaration and static namespace.
-It's a compile-time error if a static member lookup with base name `id`/`new` on that declartion does not find a static member.
+It's a compile-time error if a static member lookup with base name `id`/`new` on that declaration does not find a static member.
 It's a compile-time error if that declaration does not have a static member with base name `id`, or an unnamed constructor for `.new`.
 Otherwise the `.id`/`.new` is treated as denoting that member and works just like